Affiliate links on Android Authority may earn us a commission. Learn more.

 How to draw in Google Slides

 If you like drawing, an easy-to-access platform like Google Slides is perfect for sharing your art.
-With a Google Slides presentation, you can share your drawings with many people when you have access to a projector.
-However, what if you want to use Google Slides as a canvas instead of inserting one of your drawings?
-There are a few ways to draw on Google Slides, so let’s go over them.
+You can share your drawings or videos with Google Slides to spice up your presentations.
+There are a few ways to draw on Google Slides, so let’s review them.

 QUICK ANSWER

 To draw on Google Slides, click Insert > Line > Scribble.
-Otherwise, if you want to draw more ornate pictures, you need to use a third-party app or extension like Annotate.
+Otherwise, if you want to draw more ornate pictures, use a third-party app or extension like Annotate.

 JUMP TO KEY SECTIONS